•Say Mr. President should act before cabal finally wreaks agency

 President breaking the law — Gbemre

-But social justice advocate, Zik Gbemre, stated: “Let us stop mocking or deceive ourselves.
+But social justice advocate, Zik Gbemre, stated: “Let us stop mocking or deceiving ourselves.
 Akpabio never meant well, but then he was not the real problem.
-Long before Akpabio was rewarded to have his turn, NDDC has been a cash cow and patronage agency through which a serving president lines the private pockets of political loyalists who live large and go on to use a chunk of the sudden wealth to gamble on elections.”
+Long before Akpabio was rewarded to have his turn, NDDC has been a cash cow and patronage agency through which a serving president lines the private pockets of political loyalists who live largely and go on to use a chunk of the sudden wealth to gamble on elections.”

 “So President Buhari who sustained an NDDC that shares the commonwealth among a few to the neglect and anger of the larger Niger Delta, with impunity is the problem with the commission.
-In mutual benefits, Akpabio was being used by Buhari to prevent the board from being functional.
+For mutual benefits, Akpabio was being used by Buhari to prevent the board from being functional.
 Akpabio was not elected but appointed by Buhari.

 “It is trite to suggest that Akpabio acted on his own in being an obstacle to the NASS cleared NDDC board members.
 Buhari deliberately directed his appointee not to recognize the board.
 Akpabio had no power to stop the swearing in of NDDC board that was duly screened and approved by the Senate.